RickyDonne/C-Programs/Flow Examples/ReadME.md

 ## Examples:

-Check whether a number is even or odd
+1.Check whether a number is even or odd

-Check whether a character is a vowel or consonant
+2.Check whether a character is a vowel or consonant

-Find the largest number among three numbers
+3.Find the largest number among three numbers

-Find all roots of a quadratic equation
+4.Find all roots of a quadratic equation

-Check Whether the Entered Year is Leap Year or not
+5.Check Whether the Entered Year is Leap Year or not

-Check Whether a Number is Positive or Negative or Zero.
+6.Check Whether a Number is Positive or Negative or Zero.

-Checker whether a character is an alphabet or not
+7.Checker whether a character is an alphabet or not

-Find the sum of natural numbers
+8.Find the sum of natural numbers

-Find factorial of a number
+9.Find factorial of a number

-Generate multiplication table
+10.Generate multiplication table

-Display Fibonacci series
+11.Display Fibonacci series

-Find HCF of two numbers
+12.Find HCF of two numbers

-Find LCM of two numbers
+13.Find LCM of two numbers

-Count number of digits of an integer
+14.Count number of digits of an integer

-Reverse a number
+15.Reverse a number

-Calculate the power of a number
+16.Calculate the power of a number

-Check whether a number is a palindrome or not
+17.Check whether a number is a palindrome or not

-Check whether an integer is prime or Not
+18.Check whether an integer is prime or Not

-Display prime numbers between two intervals
+19.Display prime numbers between two intervals

-Check Armstrong number
+20.Check Armstrong number

-Display Armstrong numbers between two intervals
+21.Display Armstrong numbers between two intervals

-Display factors of a number
+22.Display factors of a number

-Print pyramids and triangles
+23.Print pyramids and triangles

-Create a simple calculator
+24.Create a simple calculator